CabMasterPro User Guide

 To place the corners and end-points precisely, you need Snap to Handle and Snap To Grid turned ON - see Grids and Snap Tutorial.

-1. Select the Wall command Wall8 on the Insert tab and draw a solid wall segment to the beginning of the hole in the wall.
+Select the Wall command Wall8 on the Insert tab and draw a solid wall segment to the beginning of the hole in the wall.

 Example: First Wall

-2. Select the Wall command Wall8 again and finish the wall on the other side of the gap, as shown in the example.
+Select the Wall command Wall8 again and finish the wall on the other side of the gap, as shown in the example.

 Example: Second Wall

-• Double click on this section of the wall to Format....
+Draw another section of wall across the gap and double click on this section of the wall to Format....

-Example: Third (Middle) Wall
+Example: Third (middle) Wall

-4. You need to set the Top height of the bottom section of the servery.
-This is done on the Heights page of the Walls property sheet and should be based on the Top of Bench height on the Job Defaults page of your Drawing Properties.
-Click on image to view.
+This is done on the Heights page of the Walls property sheet and should be based on the Top of Bench height on the Job Defaults page of your Drawing Propertiesclick on image.

-5. To form the top section of the servery wall, place another section of the middle wall (1000mm) over the one you created in step 3 above.
+To form the top section of the servery wall, place another section of the middle wall (1000mm) over the one you created in step 3 above.

-In Plan View, because you have a wall placed on top of a wall, it will not look any different.
 A good idea would be to place a Manual Elevation on the Plan to see the effects as steps 5 and 6 are applied.
-Elevations are associative which means that if you make changes after defining the elevation, CabMaster will automatically update the elevation.
-Click image to view.

-6. Double click on overlapping placed wall and change the value in Bottom to the lowest edge of the top section.
+Double click on overlapping placed wall and change the value in Bottom to the lowest edge of the top section.

 Example: Change Bottom Dimension